Phlyctis argena

 Phlyctis argena is a species of crustose lichen.

 Description

 Phlyctis argena has a thin crustose thallus that is white, greyish or green-grey in colour.
 The identification can be confirmed with the spot test application a drop of potassium hydroxide (K-test) to the thallus, which will turn yellow and then red.

 Range

-Widespread, including Africa, Asia, Europa and North America.
+The species is widespread, including in Africa, Asia, Europe, and North America.

 Habitat

 Phlyctis argena usually grows as a generalist epiphyte on the bark of deciduous trees, especially Salix cinerea and Fraxinus excelsior.

 It also occasionally grows on stone, such as gravestones.